Sardhendu/Data-Science-Projects/CreditCardFraudDetection/README.md

 The data set contains 284807 records where 284315 are non-fraud transaction and 492.
 We have a typical class imbalance problem.

+### Data Prep:

+* Test Data: Comprises of 10% of the total data
+* Cross Validation: 10% of data left after removing test data
+* Training: The left out data is used for training.
+* The Fraud Transactions are upsampled only in the training data using SMOTE.
+* For Deep Neural Nets, the data is divided into batches.
+The size is varied for different runs and 2048 is taken to be a good size.
+* Models are fit on the training data, parameters are adjusted using cross validation score and final performance is obtained using the test data.

 ### Models

 1. [Random Forest, Gradient Boosting and XGBoost](https://github.com/Sardhendu/Data-Science-Projects/blob/master/CreditCardFraudDetection/models/boosting.py): Boosting methods are quite famous since they work on random batches and weak classifiers.
 The parameters are not tuned extensively rather boosting methods are used as a bench mark.